 Essential Fatty Acids

-Some prenatal supplements don’t contain any essential fatty acids, such as the omega-3 fatty acids DHA and EPA, which are important for the development of #baby ’s brain, nerve, and eye tissue.
+Some prenatal supplements don’t contain any essential fatty acids, such as the omega-3 fatty acids DHA and EPA, which are important for the development of Your Baby ’s brain, nerve, and eye tissue.
 Fish is a major source of DHA and EPA.

 Your baby needs this vitamin to build strong bones as vitamin D plays an important role in maintaining levels of calcium and phosphorus which are important for bone development.
 To increase your levels of Vitamin D, you can eat fatty fish, such as tuna, mackerel, and salmon; dairy products; soy milk; or spend some time in the sun.